syncfusion-content/php-docs/PHP/Kanban/Cards.md

 ---
 layout: post
-title:  Essential EJ1 Syncfusion PHP Kanban context menu
+title:  Essential EJ1 Syncfusion PHP Kanban cards
 description: This section explains how to define the basic structure of cards and their features of the Syncfusion PHP Kanban component.
 documentation: ug
 platform: php